Quantum cooling activated by coherently-controlled thermalisation: Experimentally simulatable quantum cooling protocol with coherently-controlled thermalising channels

-Before the discussion about quantum-controlled thermalisation in \cite{wood2021operational}, authors of \cite{abbott2020communication} came up with scenarios where causal indefiniteness plays no role but similar advantages can be achieved in communication with noisy channels(although \cite{kristjansson2020resource} suggests since in this scheme the target system only passes through one of the noisy channels instead of a sequence of them, so in a more fair comparison, the advantage provided by quantum switch is still the greatest in this kind of tasks).
-But different from the protocol with indefinite causal order, the new scheme of communication with superposing trajectories is implementation-dependent(additional transformation matrices\cite{abbott2020communication} or access to vacuum extension\cite{chiribella2019quantum} with specific Kraus operators are needed).
+Before the discussion about quantum-controlled thermalisation in \cite{wood2021operational}, authors of \cite{abbott2020communication} came up with scenarios where causal indefiniteness plays no role but similar advantages can be achieved in communication with noisy channels (although \cite{kristjansson2020resource} suggests since in this scheme the target system only passes through one of the noisy channels instead of a sequence of them, so in a more fair comparison, the advantage provided by quantum switch is still the greatest in this kind of tasks).
+But different from the protocol with in